Ragnarokkr/donut/docs/07_02_support_lib.typ

 === Scripts and Support Library <scripts-and-support-library>

-Under the hood, `setup.nu` is powered by a collection of specialized scripts and libraries stored in `scripts/` and `scripts/libs/`.
+Under the hood, `donut` is powered by a collection of specialized scripts and libraries stored in `scripts/` and `scripts/libs/`.

 #table(